Josepholaidepetro/Josepholaidepetro/README.md

 ## Welcome to my GitHub Repository!
 ### Hi, I am Joseph<img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-I am a Data Scientist and a Machine Learning Developer with a touch of Cloud Engineering, driven by Machine Learning applications in the energy industry and the world.
+I am a Data Scientist and a Machine Learning Developer with a touch of Cloud Engineering, driven by Machine Learning applications in the technological industries.
 If you would like to collaborate, kindly [contact me](https://github.com/Josepholaidepetro/olaidejoseph/blob/main/README.md#-contact-me) if you wish!

+### Focus

+1. Data Science
+2. MLOps
+3. Natural Language Processing
+4. Time Series

 <br/>

 ---